The Magic of Rune, the Protection of Ancient Norse Gods

 Earliest known Rune writing (around 150 AD) is engraved on a comb

-Until modern times, many traces of Rune letters can still be seen in some buildings, personal home decoration and jewellery design in Nordic countries and have been integrated into the blood of Nordic culture.
+Until modern times, many traces of Rune letters can still be seen in some buildings, personal home decoration, and jewelry design in Nordic countries and have been integrated into the blood of Nordic culture.
 Replaced, but not forgotten.

-Because runes are so beautiful, people still engrave them on jewellery, weapons and many sacred objects, showing a mysterious meaning that cannot be expressed in Latin.
+Because runes are so beautiful, people still engrave them on jewelry, weapons, and many sacred objects, showing a mysterious meaning that cannot be expressed in Latin.

-We, as the pioneering talisman jewellery brand, influenced by the Swedish philosopher and mystic Emanuel Swedenborg, naturally focused on the study of ancient Nordic culture, and worked closely with the authoritative Nordic cultural consultant team to fully understand the writing and magic of runes.
-Integrating the "voice" contained in runes into modern jewellery design, and giving the mysterious power of runes to everyone.
+We, as the pioneering talisman jewelry brand, influenced by the Swedish philosopher and mystic Emanuel Swedenborg, naturally focused on the study of ancient Nordic culture, and worked closely with the authoritative Nordic cultural consultant team to fully understand the writing and magic of runes.
+Integrating the "voice" contained in runes into modern jewelry design, and giving the mysterious power of runes to everyone.

-Shown above, the Nordic light luxury bracelet from us.
-The center is engraved with the text of grace, representing protection, success and luck.
+Shown above, is the Nordic light luxury bracelet from us.
+The center is engraved with the text of grace, representing protection, success, and luck.